 You can nominate validators (also known as "staking") on Polkadot-JS UI using these steps:

 1. Create a Polkadot account if you don't have one yet:

 5. Select the amount you want to bond.
-Make sure you leave a small amount of DOT transferrable in both the stash and the controller.
+Make sure you leave a small amount of DOT transferrable in both the stash and the staking proxy.
 You'll need some transferrable funds to pay transaction fees when changing your nominations, bonding more, or unbonding.

 6. Choose your reward destination.
-You can auto-compound your staking rewards or send them to the stash, the controller, or any other account.
+You can auto-compound your staking rewards increasing the amount at stake, or send them to the stash as a free balance, the controller (which will be the stash account itself), or any other account.

 If you are more of a visual learner, check the instructions in the video below: